 The University of Worcester typically educates 50% more students with a disability than the national average.
 Worcester graduates with a disability are 10% more likely to earn a good degree than students without a disability and are less likely to become one of the small number of students at the University who do not complete their studies.
 This is the opposite of the national picture.

-Worcester has one of the best records of sustained graduate employment in the Country, with 97% of Worcester graduates in work or further study within 6 months of graduation.
+Worcester has one of the best records of sustained graduate employment in the Country, with 94.6% of Worcester graduates are in work or further study 15 months after graduating (Graduate Outcomes Survey 2020).
 The University is highly successful in securing employment for its graduates who have a disability.

 Since September 2003, 50% or more of the University’s senior executive team have been female.
 There is no statistically significant gender pay gap at Worcester.
 In 2018, when all UK organisations employing over 250 people had to publish their gender pay statistics, Worcester was revealed to be the very best UK university for gender pay equality.

 The factsheet is also available in alternative formats:

 Materials highlighted in the factsheet or presentation